 - Cathay Pacific generally will not issue refunds for tickets that have expired or are no longer valid.

 - We will only process ticket refunds for tickets issued by Cathay Pacific, including our reservations offices and counters in the United States and our U.S. website.
 If a ticket is not issued by Cathay Pacific, please direct your refund request to the company that issued the ticket.

 - If another airline’s ticket has been reissued through Cathay Pacific, please direct your refund request to that other airline.

-- Cathay Pacific will refund, using the same procedures outlined below for tickets, fees charged to a passenger for optional services that the passenger was unable to use due to an oversale situation or flight cancellation.
+- Cathay Pacific will refund, using the same procedures outlined below for tickets, fees charged to a customer for optional services that the customer was unable to use due to an oversale situation or flight cancellation.

 - If the ticket is a refundable one, we will issue a refund subject to the following rules:

 - If the ticket is totally unused, the refund will be the full amount paid less any applicable service charges/penalties.

 - If the ticket is partially used, the refund will be the difference between the fare paid and the fare for the transportation used, as determined by the applicable fare rules, plus deduction from any applicable service charges/penalties;

 - You should cancel your flight booking if you don’t intend to use it.
 Otherwise, a no-show fee, in addition to any service charge and/or penalty, may be deducted from the refund.